This page highlights pictures from projects supported by Acts of Grace within the most recent five years.

 However, the 141 May St building is presently heated by electric boilers causing expensive heating bills.
 In order to sustainably and affordably heat 141 May St, NorthWind must retrofit the building with a natural gas heating system including bringing the natural gas line to the building.
 This retrofit will not only safely, effectively and efficiently heat the building space at 141 May St but will also increase the long-term affordability of operations at 141 May St and long term sustainability of NorthWind's programming and services overall.

-Pictured here: The electric boiler heating system at the 141 May St South location.
+Pictured here: The previous electric boiler heating system and the new natural gas heating system at the 141 May St South location.

 Many Indigenous people in the Thunder Bay area and northern communities have suffered greatly and experience ongoing trauma, resulting in alcohol/drug addictions, poverty, poor education, and violence.
 In coming alongside Canadian Aboriginals on their journey to know God and his intimate character, NorthWind provides meals and snacks as part of its programming to help provide sacred places for Indigenous people to embrace their stories, foster belongingness through community, and improve meaningful connections to God and one another.